-Item No. A/I Description of the document (1) 1 General plan of the desalination system and specification of all relevant apparatuses 2 А Schematic arrangement of cargo and desalination system 3 I ocedure and limiting conditions for desalination treatment, cargo transfer, tank cleaning, gas freeing and Ilasting (operation and maintenance manual) 4 A Diagram of the cargo tank venting system with indication of the outlet position 5 А Diagram of the bilge and ballast systems serving the spaces located in the cargo area 6 А Diagram of the cargo refrigerating systems (if any) Note 1: A = to be sub omitted for approval in four copies I = to be submitted for information in duplicate(1) Documents are also to include, where applicable: • th the (local and remote) control and monitoring systems and automation systems
+Item No. A/I Description of the document (1) 1 I General plan of the desalination system and specification of all relevant apparatuses 2 Α Schematic arrangement of cargo and desalination system 3 I Procedure and limiting conditions for desalination treatment, cargo transfer, tank cleaning, gas freeing and ballasting (operation and maintenance manual) 4 Α Diagram of the cargo tank venting system with indication of the outlet position 5 А Diagram of the bilge and ballast systems serving the spaces located in the cargo area 6 Α Diagram of the cargo refrigerating systems (if any)

+Note 1: A = to be submitted for approval in four copies

-• the instructions for the operation and maintenance of the piping system concerned (for information).
+- (1) Documents are also to include, where applicable: - the (local and remote) control and monitoring systems and automation systems - the instructions for the operation and maintenance of the piping system concerned (for information).

-Test ts for materials Inspecti

-No. Item Y/N (1) Type of material certificate (2) during manu- facturing (1) after comple- tion (1) (3) Type of product certificate (2) References

-1 expansion joints and cargo hoses Y (4) W N Y [8.2.1]
+Test s for materials Inspecti ons and tests for th e products No. Item Y/N (1) Type of material certificate (2) during manu- facturing (1) after comple- tion (1) (3) Type of product certificate (2) References 1 expansion joints and cargo hoses Y (4) W N Y [8.2.1] С [8.2.2] 2 cargo pumps Y W Y Y (5) [8.2.1] .
+(5) С [8.2.2]

-С [8.2.2]

-2 cargo pumps Y W Y Y (5) [8.2.1]

-С [8.2.2]

-(1) Y = required, N = not required.

-(2) C = class certificate, W = works' certificate.

-(3) includes the checking of the rule characteristics according to the approved drawings.

-(5) inspection during manufacturing is to be carried out according to a program approved by the Society.
+- (1) Y = required, N = not required. - (2) C = class certificate, W = works' certificate. - (3) includes the checking of the rule characteristics according to the approved drawings. - (4) if metallic. - (5) inspection during manufacturing is to be carried out according to a program approved by the Society.

-Chapter 31 CHEMICAL TANKER - ASSISTED PROPULSION
+CHEMICAL TANKER - ASSISTED PROPULSION